 While wood bats are less forgiving and demand greater hand-eye coordination, the transition between playing with a wood bat to playing with an aluminum or composite bat is relatively easy for all levels of play.
 Many hitting experts believe wood bat training tends to translate into hitting success.
 As the level of competition continues to grow, hitters strive to improve their hand-eye coordination while refi ning bat and ball contact.
 The more a player trains with a wood bat, the more they will be able to experiment with the length, weight, and style of the bat, helping to personalize it for the player, just like a glove.

 “Wood bat training is less forgiving and necessitates greater precision to consistently produce hard-hit baseballs.
-It also creates a higher feel and greater sensitivity to the batter, helping to emphasize the importance of hands throughout each swing,” says Ken Bolek, director of the IMG Academy baseball program and a former major league coach.
+It also creates a higher feel and greater sensitivity to the batter, helping to emphasize the importance of hands throughout each swing,” says Ken Bolek, former director of the IMG Academy baseball program and a former major league coach.

 The Bradenton, Florida-based IMG Academy baseball program, which has produced such notable MLB alumni as Chris Perez and Tyler Pastornicky and countless D-I signees, uses wood bats during the fall and transitions to aluminum/composite during the spring season.
 With 12 players selected in the MLB Draft since 2006 and 16 student-athletes named to All-America teams since 2009, the training methodology used at IMG Academy speaks for itself.